clarkio/azure-mask/README.md

 #### From Source

-1. `git clone git@github.com:clarkio/azure-mask.git`
+1 - `git clone git@github.com:clarkio/azure-mask.git`

-2. In Chrome go to [chrome://extensions](chrome://extensions)
+2a - (Chrome) In Chrome, navigate to `chrome://extensions/`

+2b - (Edge) In Edge, navigate to `edge://extensions/`

-3. Check the "Developer mode" option in the top-right corner
+3a - (Chrome) In Chrome, check the "Developer mode" option in the top-right corner

+3b - (Edge) In Edge, enable the "Developer mode" toggle on the bottom-left corner

-4. Click the "Load unpacked extension" button
+4 - Click the "Load unpacked extension" button

-5. Navigate to where you cloned this repo and then choose `/azure-mask/src`
+5 - Navigate to where you cloned this repo and then choose `/azure-mask/src`

 After following these steps you should now see the new extension icon in Chrome.